 I recently posted about our first experience with freezer crockpot cooking.
-It was a great success, and we’ve been doing it every since.
+It was a great success, and we’ve been doing it ever since.
 It has made a major difference in the way we live.
 Every single morning, I take a meal out of the freezer and stick it in the crockpot.
 And every single afternoon, just when I used to hit a wall of lethargy and begin to do some internal whining about not feeling like starting dinner, I now have a free hour.
 An hour for reading aloud to my kids (we’re doing the Narnia series), or watching them play outside while I do some Bible study.

 Here’s how I do it: